client9/client9-website-2015/content/post/2016-07-23-Five-interesting-injection-attacks.md

 title = "5 Interesting Injection Attacks"
 +++

 Everyone is familiar with SQLi and XSS.
-To spice things up, here five more unusual injection attacks that have appeared recently.
+To make things more interesting, here are five more unusual injection attacks that have appeared recently.

 <!--more-->